TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/027 Use Checkbox.md

 }
 ```

-First the dto argument is manually serialized to JSON.
+First the dto argument is serialized to JSON.
+We do this manually, like a lowly pleb.
 That was otherwise handled for us when using `PostAsJson(..)`.\
 Then we create a `StringContent` to hold the data in the body of the request message.
 We provide as arguments first the "dto as JSON", then the encoding, and finally the format of the string.
 We are sending JSON, so we pass "application/json".
 I don't know why it must be prefixed with "application/", maybe someone will some day google this, and tell me.

 We make a Patch request with the client, providing endpoint URI and the content for the body.

 Then the status is checked, and in case of errors from the server, we throw an exception, so we can provide feedback to the user.
+Business as usual.

 ## The View
 First, we must import the component in ViewTodos.razor at the top: